ros-perception/image_pipeline/image_proc/doc/components.rst

 image_proc::ResizeNode
 ----------------------
-Takes image and/or camera info and resize them.
+Takes image and camera info and resize them.
 Also available as standalone node with the name ``resize_node``.

 Subscribed Topics